A Very Important Note on Menstrual Suppression

 Here's the deal: skipping the PLACEBO period (the non-active pill period, or the week-off period with the ring or patch) of methods that can be used to suppress periods will NOT decrease your method's effectiveness, and THAT is the way you can -- with our caveat about questions of safety -- try and skip/reschedule periods.

-In other words, if someone wants to do this, she starts a pill pack (or ring or patch) as usual at Day 1, she takes NO LESS than 21 active pills (with any given pack), and then when she gets to the placebo pills/week, she moves right to the next pack of active pills, patch or ring without taking that week off.
-That may result in some mid-cycle spotting, but women doing this usually (but not always) will not have a full withdrawal bleed until the next time they take that placebo/inactive week again at the next scheduled time for one in the following month's pill pack.
+In other words, if someone wants to do this, they start a pill pack (or ring or patch) as usual at Day 1, they take NO LESS than 21 active pills (with any given pack), and then when they get to the placebo pills/week, they move right to the next pack of active pills, patch or ring without taking that week off.
+That may result in some mid-cycle spotting, but people doing this usually (but not always) will not have a full withdrawal bleed until the next time they take that placebo/inactive week again at the next scheduled time for one in the following month's pill pack.
 There are also a couple pill brands expressly designed without placebo pills in them every month as part of the regimen.